2024–25 Leicester City F.C. season

-The 2024–25 season was the 120th season in the existence of Leicester City Football Club, their first season back in the Premier League following promotion from the EFL Championship in the previous season, and their 56th season in top flight football.
+The 2024–25 season was the 120th season in the existence of Leicester City Football Club, their first season back in the Premier League following promotion from the EFL Championship in the previous season, and their 56th (non-consecutive) season in top flight football.
 In addition to the domestic league, the club also competed in the FA Cup and the EFL Cup.

 This was the first season since 2013–14 to not feature Marc Albrighton, who retired upon the expiration of his contract in the summer.
 It was also the club's last season to feature striker Jamie Vardy, departing after 13 years at the club, scoring 200 goals in 500 appearances.
 He made his final appearance against Ipswich Town on 18 May 2025.

 On 7 April 2025, Leicester lost 3–0 at home to Newcastle United; this was their eighth consecutive home defeat without scoring, which set a new record in English football.
 Leicester were officially relegated back to the Championship after losing 1–0 at home to league leaders Liverpool on 20 April.
 This left the team 18 points from safety with five matches left to play, and extended their run of home losses without scoring to nine games.
 They also became the first team in English top-flight history to fail to score in nine consecutive home games, and the third team after Norwich City and West Bromwich Albion to suffer relegation at least five times.